FAQ — Attending Services in Person

 Will there be bathroom access?

 The bathrooms will be open, but no more than 2 people may be in a bathroom at a time.
-High touch surfaces (doorknobs) will be disinfected before and after services and hourly for longer services.
+High touch surfaces (doorknobs) will be disinfected before and after services.

 What should I expect during services?